Use these 10 quick bread tips, and easy bread recipes, to impress your family and friends with homemade gifts from your kitchen!

 9.)
 Wrap your bread while it’s still warm.

 This little tip came from my friend, Connie.
 The first time I tried it was with my Pumpkin Bread.
 Oh my gosh.
 What a difference it made!
 After I take my loaves out of the pans, I let them cool for a bit on racks.
 Before they are completely cool, I wrap them in Press’n Seal.
-If I am freezing any, I put the wrapped loaves in a ziploc freezer bag and they are good for months.
-Of course, if you have a glaze to add this won’t work.
+If I am freezing any, I put the wrapped loaves in a resealable freezer bag, place them in the freezer, and they are good for months.
+Of course, if you have a glaze to add, this won’t work.
 But if not, I highly recommend it.

 This only takes a few minutes and it makes such a difference.
-If your recipe calls for walnuts, almonds or pecans, sprinkle them on a cookie sheet and bake in a 350 degree oven for 8 – 10 minutes.
+If your recipe calls for walnuts, almonds or pecans, sprinkle them on a cookie sheet, and bake in a 350 degree F oven for 8 – 10 minutes.
 About halfway through, shake the pan to move them around.
-If you start to smell them that means they are done.
-Roasting the nuts brings out the flavor and makes them so incredibly tasty that it’s worth the extra effort!
+If you start to smell them, that means they are done.
+Roasting the nuts brings out the flavor, and makes them so incredibly tasty that it’s worth the extra effort!

-I have started putting the pan measurements and separate baking times on my bread recipes.
-I am in the process of adding it to all the older recipes too.
-Now that you have these tips in your arsenal, stop by your kitchen and bake something amazing!
+Now that you have these quick bread tips and bread recipes in your arsenal, stop by your kitchen and bake something amazing!